Classification of Printers: Based on Use and Features

 Laser Printers

-Laser printers use a laser beam and toner powder to print sharp text and images.
-They print quickly and work well for office documents.
-We use one in our college office to print bulk notes in minutes.
+Laser printers use a laser beam and toner powder to print text quickly and sharply.
+They are ideal for office use where you need to print many documents rapidly.
+They cost more upfront but save money in the long run.

 Dot Matrix Printers

-Dot matrix printers (DMP) use pins to strike an ink ribbon and form characters on paper.
-They are noisy but helpful in printing multiple copies of forms, such as bills and invoices.
-Many small shops still use them for carbon-copy receipts.
+Dot matrix printers (DMP) use a print head that strikes the ribbon to form letters.
+They are noisy but useful for printing bills or multi-copy forms.
+Many banks and shops still use them for receipts.

 Thermal Printers